Skip to main content

 Frequently Asked Questions

-BANK OF THE VALLEY has a Bank Health Score of B (67/100).
+Bank of the Valley has a Bank Health Score of B (67/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.05%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF THE VALLEY holds $536M in total assets and $481M in total deposits.
-It is located in BELLWOOD, NEBRASKA (FDIC Certificate #25291).
+Bank of the Valley holds $536M in total assets and $481M in total deposits.
+It is headquartered in Bellwood, Nebraska (FDIC Certificate #25291).

-BANK OF THE VALLEY has a Tier 1 capital ratio of 11.05%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.60%, and the return on assets is 0.77%.
+Bank of the Valley has a Tier 1 capital ratio of 11.05%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.60%, and the return on assets is 0.77%.

 Yes.
-BANK OF THE VALLEY is FDIC-insured (Certificate #25291).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of the Valley is FDIC-insured (Certificate #25291).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: